Frequently Asked Questions

 A. Temperature rise is the amount the heater raises the temperature of the incoming water, based on the flow rate shown of that water.

 Q. "It sometimes drops below freezing where I live.
 Can I still install a Takagi tankless water heater outside?"

 A. Takagi gas tankless water heaters are designed to be installed outdoors only in mild temperate climates.
 The factory-installed freeze protection device is rated for temperatures down to 5°F in a wind-free environment, so wind-chill factors must be taken into account when choosing whether or not to install a Takagi tankless water heater outdoors.
 If you are unsure if temperatures at your planned installation would work for an outdoor tankless water heater, we strongly recommend consulting with a trusted local professional.

 Q. "What do I need to install these Takagi tankless water heaters outdoors?

-A. Outdoor-only Takagi tankless water heaters, such as the T-K4-OS or the T-KJr2-OS, require no additional venting components.
+A. Outdoor-only Takagi tankless water heaters, such as the T-D2-OS, the T-K4-OS or the T-KJr2-OS, require no additional venting components.
 Units that can be installed either indoors or outdoors, are designed to need only the addition of an outdoor vent cap or properly vented recess box in order to function in an outdoor installation.
 Please note that Takagi tankless water heaters, like most brands of water heaters, are designed to be installed outdoors only in mild temperate climates.
 As always, please consult with your installer or another trusted professional before installation.